Yedomon/plastomics101/README.md

-## Comparative plastome analysis
+## Boundary Regions and Comparative plastome analysis

+Do like [here](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-020-07045-4#Sec2) | and [here](https://acsess.onlinelibrary.wiley.com/doi/full/10.3835/plantgenome2019.04.0032) and [here](https://www.frontiersin.org/articles/10.3389/fgene.2020.00802/full#h3)

+Include mVista, Mauve, AliTv
-Include syntheny and IR contraction and expansion here
+Include and IR contraction and expansion here
+Include comparative SNP analysis

 ## Variation Hotspots within Chloroplast Genomes of Sesamum and Cerathoteca species

 Despite the high-colinearity of the chloroplast genomes within Sesamum and Cerathoteca species, substancial variations were noted mainly in SSC regions (Figure Nucleotide diversity).
-The sequence divergence revealed by nucleotide diversity calculation revealed a peak value located in the ycf1 followed by ndhA, ndhE, psaC, ndh-D and ndhF regions.
+The nucleotide diversity calculation revealed a peak value located in the ycf1 followed by ndhA, ndhE, psaC, ndh-D and ndhF regions.
 To estimate their discrimiatory power, we inferred the phylogenetic tree using each gene.
-As a result,....

-Therefore, they could be used as usefull marker to delineate Sesamum and Cerathotheca species since several species are not yet well characterized at both morphologic and cytogenetic levels.
+As a result, the ycf1 gene clearly distinguished the taxon as depicted earlier with a set of 75 and 80 coding genes respectively.
+Therefore, they could be used as a marker to delineate Sesamum and Cerathotheca species since several species are not yet well characterized at both morphologic and cytogenetic levels.

+## Simple sequence and long repeats

+## Selective pressure analysis